kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-26-gulp-tutorial-9-linting-scss-and-javascript.markdown

 updated: 2015-03-09T12:49:00+02:00
 author: "Stefan Imhoff"
 og_image: "/assets/images/artikel/gulp-tutorial-9.jpg"
-description: "Gulp.js tutorial: How to check the syntax of SCSS and JavaScript files"
+description: "The ultimative tutorial and guide for Gulp.js: How to check the syntax of SCSS and JavaScript files."
 categories:
 - Code
 tags: